 - Packed Dimensions: 30.75 x 18 x 10.75 inches

-The Advanced Elements Sport is an excellent boat for solo paddlers.
+The Advanced Elements Sport is an excellent boat for solo kayakers.
 This impressive inflatable performs just like a hard-shell kayak.
 Rigid aluminum bow and stern reinforcements compliment multiple airtight chambers.
-You get the same buoyancy, stability, and maneuverability as most solo hard-shell yaks.
+You get the same buoyancy, steadiness, and maneuverability as most solo hard-shell yaks.
 Its tracking and speed are also quite impressive.

-PVC-coated, triple-layer polyester is an excellent match for the great outdoors.
+polyvinyl chloride-coated, triple-layer polyester is an excellent match for the great outdoors.
 This boat shows very few signs of wear and tear after being exposed to the elements.
-Protective neoprene pads are positioned to protect the paddler’s arms from friction-induced chaffing.
+Protective neoprene pads are positioned to protect the paddler’s arms from friction-induced chafing.
 Low-profile rubber handles on the sides, front, and back of this vessel improve the boat’s overall portability.
 While this boat’s aluminum frame can be a bit cumbersome, it’s still our go-to choice for lengthy solo journeys.

 Check the Full Review of the Sport Kayak

 - Triple-layer polyester base with PVC coating for extra durability